memN0ps/arsenal-rs/README.md

 ## Description

+### What is Hell's Gate / Halo's Gate / Tartarus' Gate?

-Hell's Gate is a process injection technique that allows us to search for a number of bytes called the syscall stub, from the `ntdll.dll` module extract the system call numbers and save them in a dedicated memory table, which is then used to call system APIs directly.
-However, the limitation of Hell's Gate is that it needs access to a clean `ntdll` module if functions are hooked.
+Hell's Gate is a process injection technique that allows us to search for a number of bytes called the syscall stub, from the `ntdll.dll` module to extract the system call numbers and save them in a dedicated memory table, which is then used to call system APIs directly.
+However, the limitation of Hell's Gate is that it needs access to a clean `ntdll.dll` module if the functions are hooked.
 Otherwise, it cannot populate the needed syscall numbers and eventually fails to deliver native API calls.
 To address this problem, a twin sister was born called Halo's Gate, which is just a patch to Hell's Gate based on a very simple observation.

-When a hooked is placed on a function (`jmp <offset>`) we won't be able to dynamically retrieve the syscall numbers so to address this problem we can look at the system call numbers of the neighboring functions and adjust the calculations accordingly to get our system call number, because syscall ID in the syscall stub follows each other incrementally.
-However, if all functions are hooked then we can find the first one and unhook all one by one starting from call ID 0.
+When a hooked is placed on a function (`jmp <address>`) we won't be able to dynamically retrieve the syscall numbers, so to address this problem we can look at the system call numbers of the neighboring functions and adjust the calculations accordingly to get our system call number, because syscall ID in the syscall stub follow each other incrementally.

 Hell's Gate only checks for a sequence of bytes in the following order `4c8bd1b8`, which looks like this in assembly: